TheRedLancer/DownGoose/docs/thingsToDo.md

 # TODO
+- check name clashes in lobby for join
 - Change backend to expect message for when to join or host
 - Add data to redis when connecting
 - Send redis game state data to frontend